-3. The uncertainty example is an example to illustrate the use of uncertainty in your negotiation party.
-You should run this agent with an UncertainAdditiveutilitySpace.
+3. The uncertainty example is an example to illustrate the use of preference uncertainty in your negotiation party.
+You should run this agent with an UncertainAdditiveutilitySpace (e.g. party1_utility_uN.xml and party2_utility_uN.xml).

 7.2 Implementing NegotiationParty

 This section discusses details of implementing a NegotiationParty.